youngser/dhatkhat/README.md

 All the experiments are written in `R`, and here is the instruction for getting the results in the paper.

+### Demo

-* To run a simple working live demo, please run these lines
+To run a simple working live demo, please run these lines
 ```
 if (!require(RCurl)) install.packages("RCurl")
 library(RCurl)